Yemeni colonel shot dead in Aden, two hurt in bomb attack

 The attacks follow dozens of others directed at security targets in the U.S. ally in recent months, killing hundreds.
 The army is conducting a big operation against Islamist militants in the southern provinces of Shabwa and Abyan.

-On Saturday the army seized control of a militant bastion in the southern area of al-Mahfad, a stronghold for the Islamists, killing four of its defenders and injuring a number of others, a military source was quoted as saying on the state news agency.
+On Saturday the army seized control of the al-Mahsad area in Abyan, a militant stronghold, killing four of its defenders and injuring a number of others, a military source was quoted as saying on the state news agency.

 AQAP and its local ally, Ansar al-Sharia, have been waging an insurgency in southern Yemen for more than three years, battling both government forces and local tribal militias.